Paddle Patagonia

 • Pack your backpack and camp in comfort—on a lightweight backcountry expedition

-• Speak Spanish with a thick Patagonian drawl.
-(No—that’s a joke—but you will experience the culture up close.)
-Share meals and laughs with friendly locals: on a couple of days we set-up camp on their land, and are even welcomed into their homes for a meal.
+• Share meals and laughs with friendly locals: on a couple of days, we’ll pull off the river, set-up camp on their land, and be welcomed into their homes for an asado (traditional barbecue)!

-You’ll start and end in San Carlos de Bariloche.
-We don’t need to tell you about the Argentine flare for ‘the good things in life’, but on this trip, you’ll get a taste of both worlds, Argentinean culture and a true backcountry adventure as well.
+You’ll start and end in Bariloche.
+We don’t need to tell you about the Argentine flare for ‘the good things in life’, but on this trip, you’ll get a taste of both worlds, with true adventure as well.

-Arrive to San Carlos de Bariloche, Argentina.
-You’ll likely be coming from a stopover in Buenos Aires.
+Arrive in San Carlos de Bariloche, Argentina.
+You’ll likely be coming from a stopover* in Buenos Aires.

 You’re on your own today to explore town and go out for dinner—we’ll point you in the direction of some amazing restaurants (or chocolate shops!)

-After breakfast at the hotel, you’ll meet up with your guide for introductions and go over the plan.
+After breakfast at the hotel, we’ll meet up for introductions and go over the plan.

 At this point, you’ll be introduced to the full guide team.
-They’re whitewater experts with years of guiding experience in Argentina.
 They love the water and enjoy teaching people of all skill levels.
 They’ll be looking forward to helping you get confident in your boat.

 We’ll paddle a fun and beautiful section of class II (on a scale of 1 to 6) whitewater on the Azul.
 You’ll learn how to: